 “PubSub+ Cloud Console” means the following Solace proprietary applications: PubSub+ Event Portal, PubSub+ Insights and PubSub+ Mission Control that the Customer accesses to use, manage and view the Service.

-“PubSub+ Event Broker” means the Solace proprietary software event and message routing application that is a component of the Services and may be deployed for Cloud Use or On Premise Use.
+“PubSub+ Event Broker” means the Solace proprietary software event and message routing application that is a component of the Services and may be deployed for Cloud Use or On Premises Use.

 “PubSub+ Event Portal” means the Solace proprietary application that permits the Customer to design, create, discover, catalog, share, visualize, secure and manage events and event-driven applications.

 “PubSub+ Insights” means the Solace proprietary application and any Third Party Provider Service that monitors the Event Brokers and any Third Party Services that Customer may enable through PubSub+ Insights.
 PubSub+ Insights provides active monitoring, alerting and centralized logging in connection with the Event Brokers including certain integrations made available by Third Party Providers.

 “PubSub+ Mission Control” means the Solace proprietary application that provides a central place to create, operate, and manage the Customer’s PubSub+ Event Brokers.

-“Service” means Solace’s proprietary PubSub+ Cloud event distribution platform including PubSub+ Cloud Console, PubSub+ Event Broker(s), PubSub+ Event Portal, PubSub+ Insights and PubSub+ Mission Control for which Customer is granted rights of access and use in accordance with this Terms of Service for either On Premise Use or Cloud Use, as such Service may be updated from time to time by Solace in its sole discretion.
+“Service” and “Services” means Solace’s proprietary PubSub+ Cloud event distribution platform including PubSub+ Cloud Console, PubSub+ Event Broker(s), PubSub+ Event Portal, PubSub+ Insights and PubSub+ Mission Control for which Customer is granted rights of access and use in accordance with this Terms of Service for either On Premises Use or Cloud Use, as such Service may be updated from time to time by Solace in its sole discretion.